 The PlayStation VR uses a processor unit to split the image and allows the VR to provide images to each eye.
 What is the processor unit?
 The Processor Unit is a small box that comes with your PS VR, and connects your PS VR to your PS4 and TV and provides HDMI cable management, enabling Social Screen TV output, 3D audio processing, and Cinematic mode.

 We sat down with the PlayStation VR for what wasn’t long enough.
 The build of the headset is sturdy and a beauty.
 PS VR uses a single 5.7” 1920 x 1080 resolution full-color OLED RGB display, also known as “1920 x RGB x 1080.”
-Unlike other VR displays, the PS VR display uses full Red, Green and Blue sub-pixels to produce a full color pixel.
-There are 1920 Red, Green and Blue sub-pixels for each of the 1080 lines of pixels, so this is referred to as 1920 x RGB x 1080.
-This enables PS VR to further immerse the player and delivers a strong sense of presence.
+Unlike other VR displays, the PS VR display uses full Red, Green and Blue sub-pixels to produce a full-colour pixel.
+There are 1920 Red, Green and Blue sub-pixels for each of the 1080 lines of pixels, so this is referred to like 1920 x RGB x 1080.
+This enables PS VR to further immerse the player and deliver a strong sense of presence.

-Inside the box, you’ll receive the PlayStation VR headset, the processor unit, headphones, cables, and a cleaning cloth to keep that lens clean.
+Inside the box, you’ll receive the PlayStation VR headset, the processor unit, headphones, cables, and a cleaning cloth to keep those lenses clean.
 There’s also a demo disc included that showcases some launch titles and capability of the technology.

 The headset is also prone to sweat and you’ll see it quite often.
 Doubly so if you’re sharing playtime between friends, make sure to keep the unit dry when it gets sweaty.

-The Move controllers make their return for VR and while for the most part were not troublesome to use, I found myself watching as my on-screen controller drift around the screen as I sat there not moving.
+The Move controllers make their return for VR and while for the most part were not troublesome to use, I found myself watching as my on-screen controller drifts around the screen as I sat there not moving.
 It also produced shuddering where it looks like you can’t stop shaking in-game.
-It isn’t anything that prevents the system from doing what it’s meant to do, though.
+It isn’t anything that prevents the system from doing what it’s meant to do though.

 As of this writing, I’ve worked through a sizeable chunk of the release schedule that will be available at launch on October 13.
 The library for the PlayStation VR is commendable and features a variety of developers supporting Sony in virtual reality.
 As it is only the start of the launch cycle, I am excited to see what utilizes the technology best on a console.